tlswg/external-psk-design-team/draft-ietf-tls-external-psk-guidance.md

 the application's external PSK usage will typically take precedence over the internal session resumption path.

+# Privacy Considerations {#endpoint-privacy}

+PSK privacy properties are orthogonal to security properties described in {{sec-properties}}.
+TLS does little to keep PSK identity information private.
+For example, an adversary learns information about the external PSK or its identifier by virtue of it appearing in cleartext in a ClientHello.
+As a result, a passive adversary can link two or more connections together that use the same external PSK on the wire.
+Depending on the PSK identity, a passive attacker may also be able to identify the device, person, or enterprise running the TLS client or TLS server.
+An active attacker can also use the PSK identity to suppress handshakes or application data from a specific device by blocking, delaying, or rate-limiting traffic.
+Techniques for mitigating these risks require further analysis and are out of scope for this document.

+In addition to linkability in the network, external PSKs are intrinsically linkable by PSK receivers.
+Specifically, servers can link successive connections that use the same external PSK together.
+Preventing this type of linkability is out of scope.

 # Security Considerations {#security-con}

 Security considerations are provided throughout this document.
 It bears